forumify/forumify-production-template/README.md

 - [NodeJS](https://nodejs.org/en)
 - [Symfony CLI](https://symfony.com/download)
   - If installing using the binary, add to %PATH%
+  - First time you use it, install the TLS certificate: `symfony server:ca:install`
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)

 ### First time setup (using docker)